 What Does an Instrument Engineer Do?

 Manufacturing firms and processing plants employ instrumentation engineers to create, monitor, and troubleshoot complex instrumentation to optimize productivity.
 Read on to learn more about the job responsibilities of an instrument engineer.
-Schools offering Electrical Engineering degrees can also be found in these popular choices.

 Instrument engineers manage, design, and install the machines or control systems used in highly technical fields.
 Manufacturing, chemical, and other industries with automated processes hire instrument engineers to optimize the dependability, safety, and productivity of their systems.

 Many industrial and manufacturing plants use instrumentation systems to monitor their facilities.
 These instruments measure temperature, pressure, radiation, voltage, and other variables.
 Instrument engineers design these instruments, monitor their performance, and troubleshoot existing devices to ensure that effective repairs are made.
 Instrument engineer technologists also set up and maintain complex computer-controlled equipment driving instrumentation.

 |Licensure||Not typically required for electrical and electronic engineers, though it can benefit individuals who provide services for government agencies|

 |Key Skills||Mathematical ability, computer skills, effective verbal and written communications|

 |Annual Salary||As of 2019, most earn between $57,000 and $119,000|

 |Similar Occupations||Some choose careers in IT, computer manufacturing, or telecommunications|